 - 1. Practitioners and providers cooperate with QI activities - 2.
 Practitioners and providers maintain the confidentiality of member information and records, and shall keep member information confidential and secure; - 3.
 Practitioners and providers allow the plan to use their performance data.
 This shall include allowing collection of performance measurement data, evaluation of the data, and assisting the organization to improve clinical and service measures. - 4.
 Practitioners and providers will provide access to medical records as permitted by state and federal law. - 5.
-Practitioners and providers will give timely notification to members affected by their termination. - 6.
 Practitioners and providers shall not discriminate against any Beneficiary in the provision of Contracted Services whether on the basis of the beneficiary's coverage under a Benefit program, age, sex, marital status, sexual orientation, race, color, religion, ancestry, national origin, disability, handicap, health status, source of payment, utilization of medical or mental health services, equipment, pharmaceuticals or supplies, or other unlawful basis including, without limitation, the filing by such Beneficiary of any compliant, grievance, or legal action against the provider or payer.